gillchristian/gillchristian.github.io/public/articles/ts-earch-devlog-crazy-idea.md

 ---

-**P.S.**: for the next devlop I will either update my website to allow commenting and sharing or give up and publish on Medium.
+**P.S.**: for the next devlog I will either update my website to allow commenting and sharing or give up and publish on Medium.

 ---